On Photography: Sophie Rivera, 1938-2021 | Photofocus

 Street portraits

 During this time, Rivera began making portraits of people walking by her apartment building in Morningside Heights.
 She would ask them if they were Puerto Rican.
 When one of them said yes, she invited them into her studio and made straight on stark frontal portraits.
-The portraits were enlarged to four-foot by four-foot prints.
-She called the series “Nuyorican Portraits.”
-Nuyorican refers to Puerto Ricans who have moved to the city (opening photo, top row.)
+The portraits were enlarged to 4-by-4 foot prints.

+She called the series “Nuyorican Portraits,” which refers to Puerto Ricans who have moved to the city (opening photo, top row.)
 This under three-minute video tells more about these images and shows a pair of the large prints.

 Nuyoricans